 What many don't realize is how affordable the cost of senior living communities can be compared with living at home.
 Relying on family or friend caregivers or hiring in-home care may seem cost-effective on the surface, but can often result in higher cost and greater stress than other options.

 Common Assisted Living Costs

-The cost of senior living communities is comprised of three main types of fees:
+The costs of senior living communities is comprised for three main types of fees:

 - Recurring Monthly Fees include care along with basic services like housing, transportation, meals and activities.
 In our communities, these vary based on the size of the resident's apartment, and the exact amount and type of care needed, so our residents don't pay for unnecessary services.